NiallRussell/Applied-Statistics/README.md

 ## Problems Overview

 ### Problem 1: Lady Tasting Tea Experiment
-**Goal:** Extend Fisher’s classic hypothesis test to 12 cups (8 tea-first, 4 milk-first) and calculate probabilities of correct guesses by chance.
+**Goal:** Extend Fisher’s classic hypothesis test to 12 cups (8 tea-first, 4 milk-first) and calculate probabilities of correctly guessing all four cups by chance.

 **What the code does:**
 - Creates a `pandas` DataFrame representing 12 cups with brewing method and guesses.